ffund/compe-design-project/lab1/getting-started-sbc.md

 Once you have set this up, make a note of the network *name* and *password* - you will need these in a later step.
 Then, you can stop the hotspot and re-connect your computer to the `ece4313` network.
 Continue from the section titled *Edit configuration files on your Pi*.

-### Edit configuration files on your Pi
+## Edit configuration files on your Pi

 Now that you know the *name* and *password* of your hotspot network, you will need to configure your Pi to connect to this network.

 You will need your Pi and your laptop to still be connected to the `ece4313` network, and you should connect to your Pi using SSH.
 We are going to edit *two* configuration files on the Pi.

 **First**: we will edit the `sysctl` configuration file, which includes many system-wide configuration options.
 We can are going to add a line to this file to configure the system to respond to "broadcast pings" (more details on that later!)
+At the terminal *on your Pi*, run

 ```
 echo "net.ipv4.icmp_echo_ignore_broadcasts=0" | sudo tee -a /etc/sysctl.conf